 The answer to this hard question is simple.
 Whenever you make changes to an existing code base you have to first understand how the relevant portion of the existing system works.
 Then make the changes in such a way that they extend and improve the design.
 (How do you understand an existing system?
-How do you identify what is relevant? - more blog posts, coming shortly :-) ).
+How do you identify what is relevant? – more blog posts, coming shortly 🙂 ).
 Once you feel you have understood the system, the critical step is verifying that you actually have understood the system.
 To do this you first make a prediction.
-What will be result of making some change in the system.
+What will be a result of making some change in the system.

 Then make the change.
 If your prediction was perfect, you have understood the system and can make a “clean change”.
 If it is wrong, roll back the change.
 Spend more time understanding the system, repeat till your predictions are perfect.
 Then make the required changes keeping the Boy Scout Rule in mind.

 So the suggestion to avoid the slippery slope of constantly deteriorating code and customers getting disillusioned with you, teach all your programmer how to avoid the drunkard’s walk.

 The “Know” techniques in PowerBoost teach you in detail how to avoid the drunkards walk.